Roshani Rasaili

 Roshani Rasaili (Nepali: रोशनी रसाइली) is a Nepalese folk and duet singer of Nepal.
 She is known for her contributions to the Nepali music industry.
 She was born in 1984 in Baglung District of Nepal.
-Rasaili started her musical career in 2009 with the release of her debut song, Kati Palayo Dali.
-With a career spanning 14 years in the musical field, she has become a prominent figure in both duet and folk singing.
-Mutu bijhaune was the first music album in her musical carrier.
+Rasaili started her musical career in 2009 with the release of her debut song, "Kati Palayo Dali" and her first album, Mutu bijhaune.
+With a musical career spanning 14 years. she has become a prominent figure in both duet and folk singing.

-About

-Roshani Rasaili is a Nepalese folk singer.
+Awards

-She has been actively involved more than 15 years.
-She has been awarded the Best Women Leadership Excellence Award in Music & Entertainment Industry Category (South Asian Partnership Summit & Business Excellence Awards 10 December 2021, Colombo, Sri Lanka) and Best Duet and Folk Singer at the Star music and film awards in 2021.
+Rasaili was awarded the Best Women Leadership Excellence Award in Music & Entertainment Industry Category on 10 December 2021 (South Asian Partnership Summit & Business Excellence Awards, Colombo, Sri Lanka) and Best Duet and Folk Singer at the Star Music and Film Awards in 2021.

 Early life

-Rasaili and Ramesh Shivashankar were united in marriage after their initial encounter in Kathmandu in 2010.
+Rasaili married Ramesh Shivashankar after meeting in Kathmandu in 2010.
 Their wedding ceremony was held in Nepal on 24 November 2011.